 - The meat: for this recipe I’m using pork loin but you can also use beef stew meat.

 - For the sauce: The original recipe uses chiles colorados but those are a little harder to find.
-You can also use chiles guajillos as it has the same taste profile.
+You can also use chiles guajillos as it has the same taste profile and not spicy at all.

 - White onion & garlic cloves